inpsyde/validator/README.md

 - `add_validator()`
 - `add_validator_with_message()`

-The first just accept a validator instance, the second also accepts a custom message template that will be used to build the error message when this validator fail.
+The first just accepts a validator instance, the second also accepts a custom message template that will be used to build the error message when this validator fail.

 Example: